 12-inch cast iron skillet

-- Shape the falafel: Scoop the falafel into 2 tablespoon-sized balls (an ice cream scoop works well for this) and place on a parchment paper-lined baking sheet.
+Shape the falafel: Scoop the falafel into 2 tablespoon-sized balls (a small ice cream scoop works well for this) and place on a parchment paper-lined baking sheet.

-- Heat the oil: Heat the oil in a 10-inch straight-sided skillet over medium-high heat until it reaches 350°F. (Pan-frying is typically too shallow to get an accurate temperature reading — a probe thermometer works well for this.)
+Heat the oil: Heat the oil in a 10-inch straight-sided skillet over medium-high heat until it reaches 350°F. (Pan-frying is typically too shallow to get an accurate temperature reading — a clip-on thermometer works well for this.)

-- Fry: Gently lower 6 falafel at a time into the hot oil and fry until deep golden-brown, 5 to 7 minutes per batch.
+Fry: Gently lower 6 falafel at a time into the hot oil and fry until deep golden-brown, flipping them halfway through, 5 to 7 minutes total per batch.
 Remove the cooked falafel to a paper towel-lined baking sheet.